iterorganization/IMAS-Python/docs/source/intro.rst

 Verify your IMAS installation
 '''''''''''''''''''''''''''''

-Before continuing, verify that your imaspy install is working.
-Check the :ref:`Installing IMASPy` page for installation instructions if below fails for you.
-Start python and import imaspy.
+Before continuing, verify that your imas install is working.
+Check the :ref:`Installing imas-python` page for installation instructions if below fails for you.
+Start python and import imas.
 Note that the version in below output may be outdated.

 .. code-block:: python

-    >>> import imaspy
+    >>> import imas
-    >>> print(imaspy.__version__)
+    >>> print(imas.__version__)
     1.0.0

 .. note::

-    If you have an IMASPy install without the IMAS Access Layer, importing IMASPy will display an error message.
-You can still use IMASPy, but not all functionalities are available.
+    If you have an imas-python install without the IMAS Access Layer, importing imas-python will display an error message.
+You can still use imas-python, but not all functionalities are available.

 Create and use an IDS
 '''''''''''''''''''''

-To create an IDS, you must first make an :py:class:`~imaspy.ids_factory.IDSFactory` object.
+To create an IDS, you must first make an :py:class:`~imas.ids_factory.IDSFactory` object.
 The IDS factory is necessary for specifying which version of the IMAS Data Dictionary you want to use.
-If you don't specify anything, IMASPy uses the same Data Dictionary version as the loaded IMAS environment, or the latest available version.
+If you don't specify anything, imas-python uses the same Data Dictionary version as the loaded IMAS environment, or the latest available version.
 See :ref:`Using multiple DD versions in the same environment` for more information on different Data Dictionary versions.

 .. code-block:: python

-    >>> import imaspy
+    >>> import imas
     >>> import numpy as np
-    >>> ids_factory = imaspy.IDSFactory()
+    >>> ids_factory = imas.IDSFactory()
     13:26:47 [INFO] Parsing data dictionary version 3.38.1 @dd_zip.py:127
     >>> # Create an empty core_profiles IDS
     >>> core_profiles = ids_factory.core_profiles()